 Please refer TRPA questions 16.a-16.f above.

-17. Human Health (TRPA Checklist Questions) Will the proposal result in: Yes No No, with mitigation Data insufficient a.
+17. Human Health (TRPA Checklist Questions)

+Wi Il the proposal result in: Yes No No, with mitigatio Data insufficie a.
 Creation of any health hazard or potential health hazard (excluding mental health)? \boxtimes b.
-Exposure of people to potential health hazards? \boxtimes Discussion TRPA Questions 17.a and 17.b: The proposed amendments will not create health hazards.
+Exposure of people to potential health hazards? \times

+TRPA Questions 17.a and 17.b:

+The proposed amendments will not create health hazards.
 Individual projects must complete project-level analysis and mitigate for any temporary health hazards related to construction or storage of construction related materials.
-18. Scenic Resources/Community Design (TRPA Checklist Questions) Current and historic status of the scenic resources standards can be found at the links below: Built Environment Other Areas Roadway and Shoreline Units Will the proposal: Yes ON No, with mitigation Data insufficient public road or other public area?

-ordinance, Community Plan, or Area Plan?
+18. Scenic Resources/Community Design (TRPA Checklist Questions)

+rrent and historic status of the scenic resources standards can be found at the links ow: Built Environment Other Areas with mitigation Data insufficient Wi Roadway and Shoreline Units If the proposal: Yes No No, wi Jata ir a.
+Be visible from any state or federal highway, Pioneer Trail or from Lake Tahoe? \geq b.
+Be visible from any public recreation area or TRPA designated bicycle trail? \boxtimes c.
+Block or modify an existing view of Lake Tahoe or other scenic vista seen from a public road or other public area? \boxtimes d.
+Be inconsistent with the height and design standards required by the applicable ordinance, Community Plan, or Area Plan? \boxtimes e.
+Be inconsistent with the TRPA Scenic Quality Improvement Program (SQIP) or Design Review Guidelines?

-Be visible from any state or federal highway, Pioneer Trail or from Lake Tahoe?
+\boxtimes

-Block or modify an existing view of Lake Tahoe or other scenic vista seen from a d.
-Be inconsistent with the height and design standards required by the applicable e.
-Design Review Guidelines?
-Ae esthetics (CEQA Checklist Questions) Potentially Significant LTS with Mitigation LTS Impact No Impact 1.
+Aesthetics (CEQA Checklist Questions) Potentially Significant LTS with Mitigation LTS Impact No Impact 1.
 Have a substantial adverse effect on a scenic vista?
 (CEQA Ia) \boxtimes 2.
 Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings, within a state scenic highway?
 (CEQA Ib) \boxtimes 3.
 Substantially degrade the existing visual character or quality of the site and its surroundings?
 (CEQA Ic) \boxtimes